19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 [25/99]

-(5) A person who makes an application under subsection (1) or (3) shall give not less than 7 days’ written notice of the making of the application to the Attorney-General who shall be a party to any proceedings on the application.
+(5) A person who makes an application under subsection (1) or (3) shall give not less than 7 days’ written notice of the making of the application to the Public Prosecutor who shall be a party to any proceedings on the application.

 [15/2010 wef 02/01/2011]